 Social and structural resources incorporate the tangible and intangible processes and structures that facilitate social bonding of individuals and enterprises.
 This includes the processes and structures that enable the effective leveraging of other resources, such as human or economic, that generate incremental value.
-Social resources may include dimensions such as culture, and knowledge management systems, and processes.
-Structural resources are the tangible and processes and infrastructure that intangible facilitate effective collaboration the and harmonization of individuals and enterprises within a city.140
+Social resources may dimensions such as include culture, knowledge management systems, and processes.
+Structural resources are the tangible and intangible processes and infrastructure that facilitate the effective collaboration and harmonization of individuals and enterprises within a city.140